 Five years after the approval of the first comprehensive cannabis regulation law in the world, Monitor Cannabis and the School of Social Science (Universidad de la República) are convening an academic discussion on the various aspects that arise from the implementation and results of a law of this kind.
 The analysis of the Uruguayan case and the experience of other countries will allow us to draw lessons and learnings for the ongoing reform processes and their impacts on peoples’s welfare.

-The congress Five Years of Cannabis Regulation is a scientific event to be held from December 10 to 12, 2018, in the city of Montevideo, Uruguay.
+The Five Years of Cannabis Regulation Congress is a scientific event to be held from December 10 to 12, 2018, in the city of Montevideo, Uruguay.
 It will feature lectures by international experts on the subject, panels for the presentation of research papers, and discussion tables with experts and decision makers.

-To this end, a call for submission has been opened of papers based on research results, and which may fall within one of the following thematic areas in relation to the regulation of cannabis:
+To this end, a call for submissions has been opened of papers based on research results, and which may fall within one of the following thematic areas in relation to the regulation of cannabis:

 Abstracts should be between 300 and 500 words long, and follow the structure of introduction, objectives, methodology and results/conclusions.
 Papers will be accepted in Spanish and English.